SixArmDonkey/magicgraph/README.md

 f( IModel $model, IProperty $property, string $name, string $id, string $value ) : IElement
 HTMLINPUT = 'htmlinput'
 ```

-Is empty check event.
+Empty check
+This is an optional callback that can be used to determine if a property can be considered "empty".
+The result
-Tests that the property value is empty
+of the supplied function is the result of an empty check.
 ```
 f( IProperty, value ) : bool
 IS_EMPTY = 'isempty'
 ```

 An optional tag for the attribute.
 This can be any string, and is application specific.
-Nothing in MagicGraph will operate on this value by default.
+Nothing in Magic Graph will operate on this value by default.
 ```
 TAG = 'tag'
 ```